blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 ## CRUD operations

-All the Create, Read, Update and Delete code for dealing with Lists and ListItems in my [RN SQLite Demo app](https://github.com/blefebvre/react-native-sqlite-demo/) is contained within the [Database.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts) class.
+All the Create, Read, Update and Delete code for dealing with Lists and ListItems in my [RN SQLite Demo app](https://github.com/blefebvre/react-native-sqlite-demo/) is contained within the [Database.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts) file.
 I like this approach because the rest of my app can be completely ignorant to how data is being stored, and I have the option to cleanly swap out the SQLite database object for another implementation using a completely different persistence mechanism in the future, should the need arise.

-As an example, what follows is a [function in Database.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L31) for creating a new List with the provided name:
+As an example, what follows is a [function in Database.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts#L31) for creating a new List with a provided name:

 {% highlight js %}
 async function createList(newListTitle: string): Promise<void> {